reiver/guide-research-interviewing/README.md

 ## Phase 4

+Sometimes interviewees don't tell you everything, or aren't completely honest.

+Maybe answering a question honestly would embarrass them, or make them feel shame, or make them feel guilt.
+Maybe answering a question honestly would violate a local taboo.
+Etc.

+So don't answer honestly.

+But you need the truth!

+How do you get the truth in case like this —

+Here is a strategy for getting that type of information — ask this question —

+> **What do you think others would say?**

+> **What do you think others think?**

 ## Phase 5

 Once you are done all that, there is another question for you to ask them —